 There are two main parameters that can be adjusted in developing a dosage regimen: (1) the size of the drug dose and (2) τ, the frequency of drug administration (ie, the time interval between doses).

 To calculate a multiple-dose regimen for a patient or patients, pharmacokinetic parameters are first obtained from the plasma level–time curve generated by single-dose drug studies.
 With these pharmacokinetic parameters and knowledge of the size of the dose and dosage interval (τ), the complete plasma level–time curve or the plasma level may be predicted at any time after the beginning of the dosage regimen.

 For calculation of multiple-dose regimens, it is necessary to decide whether successive doses of drug will have any effect on the previous dose.
 The principle of superposition assumes that early doses of drug do not affect the pharmacokinetics of subsequent doses.
 Therefore, the blood levels after the second, third, or nth dose will overlay or superimpose the blood level attained after the (n – 1)th dose.
 In addition, the AUC = for the first dose is equal to the steady-state area between doses, ie, as shown in Fig. 8-1.

 Simulated data showing blood levels after administration of multiple doses and accumulation of blood levels when equal doses are given at equal time intervals.

 The principle of superposition allows the pharmacokineticist to project the plasma drug concentration–time curve of a drug after multiple consecutive doses based on the plasma drug concentration–time curve obtained after a single dose.
-The basic assumptions are: (1) that the drug is eliminated ...
+The basic assumptions are: (1) that the drug is eliminated by ...